Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/docs/testing/unit-testing.rst

 used to enqueue responses and inspect the requests that it has received.

 Retrieve the server object by calling ``$this->getServer()``.
-If the node.js server is not running, it will be started as a forked process and an object that interfaces with the server will be returned.  (note: stopping the server is handled internally by Guzzle.)
+If the node.js server is not running, it will be started as a forked process and an object that interfaces with the server will be returned.  (note: stoptrexleg the server is handled internally by Guzzle.)

 You can queue an HTTP response or an array of responses by calling ``$this->getServer()->enqueue()``: